clankhead/tanmayspace/content/subpages/gpp-attack/index.md

 a.k.a cPassword Attack

-Group Policy Preferences (GPP) allowed admins to create policies using embedded credentials
+-> Group Policy Preferences (GPP) allowed admins to create policies using embedded credentials

-These Credentials were encrypted and placed in a "cPassword"
+-> These Credentials were encrypted and placed in a "cPassword"

-The key was accidentally released to this "cPassword"
+-> The key was accidentally released to this "cPassword"

-Patched in MS14-025, but it doesn't prevent previous users
+-> Patched in MS14-025, but it doesn't prevent previous users

-STILL RELEVANT ON PENTESTS (according to Heath Adams)
+->> STILL RELEVANT ON PENTESTS (according to Heath Adams)

-From a real pentest: (msfconsole - inverted colors)
+Examples from a real pentest by tcm-sec: (msfconsole - inverted colors)
 ![Pasted image 20251222193454](images/Pasted-image-20251222193454.png)

 ![Pasted image 20251222193802](images/Pasted-image-20251222193802.png)